Bereavement in Judaism: Aninut

 Yiskor for Herzl, by Boris Schatz.

-The first stage of mourning is aninut, or."
-Aninut lasts until the burial is over, or, if a mourner is unable to attend the funeral, until the moment he is no longer involved with the funeral itself.
+The first stage of mourning is aninut (אנינוּת)."
+This period lasts until the burial is completed or, if a mourner is unable to attend the funeral, until they are no longer involved in the funeral arrangements.

-An onen (a person in aninut) is considered to be in a state of total shock and disorientation.
-Thus the onen is exempt from performing mitzvot that require action (and attention), such as praying and reciting blessings, wearing tefillin (phylacteries), in order to be able to tend unhindered to the funeral arrangements.
-However the onen is still obligated in commandments that forbid an action (such as not violating the Shabbat).
+A person in aninut is known as an onen.
+The onen is considered to be in a state of total shock and disorientation.
+Thus, the onen is exempt from performing mitzvot (commandments) that require action and concentration, such as prayer, reciting blessings, wearing tefillin (phylacteries), iso they can tend unhindered to the funeral arrangements.
+However the onen remains obligated to observe prohibitions, such as not violating the Shabbat.

 Avelut

-Aninut is immediately followed by avelut.
-An avel ("mourner") does not listen to music or go to concerts, and does not attend any joyous events or parties such as marriages or bar or bat mitzvahs, unless absolutely necessary.
-(If the date for such an event has already been set prior to the death, it is strictly forbidden for it to be postponed or cancelled.)
-The occasion of a brit milah is typically an exception to this rule, but with restrictions that differ according to tradition.
+Aninut is immediately followed by avelut (אֲבֵלוּת).
+An avel ("mourner") traditionally refrains from listening to music, attending concerts, or participating in any joyous or celebratory events such as marriages or bar or bat mitzvahs, except when attendance is unavoidable.
+If such an event has been scheduled prior to the death, it is strictly forbidden for it to be postponed or cancelled.
+The occasion of a brit milah is typically an exception to this rule, but with restrictions that vary among Jewish traditions.

 Avelut consists of three distinct periods.